 Bread Stand Mixer

 I should probably also mention that I am a Bosch mixer girl, through and through.
 Mainly because my mom had a Bosch and made all of her bread in it.
-I don’t think I could ever switch to KitchenAid, just because of that.
+And while I recently bought a KitchenAid as well, I don’t think I’ll use it for bread.
 Loyalty is definitely a thing – even for kitchen items.
 These photos don’t show my Bosch since we shot this at my photographer’s house, so rest assured any mixing machine will do!